pemn/Hourglass/README.md

 Uses Three.js, dat.gui.js and chrome APIs (when it finds it, otherwise some features will be unavailable).
 ##Screenshot
 ![screenshot](https://github.com/pemn/Hourglass/blob/master/assets/screenshot.png)
+##Installer
+The project includes a NSIS config file for creating a standard Windows installer/uninstaller.
+The Windows installer does not require administrator privileges.
+If you want to rebuild the installer, the NW.js binaries are required.
+Copy to "installer/(architecture)" folder.
 ##Downloads
 - Windows 64 bits
 :octocat: https://github.com/pemn/Hourglass/releases/download/latest/Hourglass-x64-setup.exe